ftslr/My-first-program/README.md

-# My-first-program
+# Javascript program that says hello
-My first program
+Javascript program that says hello